-- 47. The Board of Directors of Yorkshire Ambulance Service NHS Trust act as Trustees for YAS Charities.
-That Board has delegated responsibility for the administration and oversight of the Charity to a Charitable Funds Committee.
-Within the remit set by the Trustees, that Committee decide policy and make sure it is implemented. - 48.
+- 46. The Board of Directors of Yorkshire Ambulance Service NHS Trust acts as the Corporate Trustee for YAS Charity.
+That Board has delegated responsibility for the administration and oversight of the Charity to a Charitable Funds Committee (CFC).
+Within the remit set by the Trustee, that Committee decides policy and and ensures it is implemented, with assurance and oversight provided by the Trustee. - 47.
 The Charitable Funds Committee has established a Fundraising and Expenditure Committee to provide recommendations on all aspects of income and expenditure.
-The expenditure part of this committee is working well, more focus needs to be given to income generation.
+The Expenditure part of this committee is working well while income generation would benefit from more focus which forms part of our future plans.